Long Haul Flight Essentials

 Change of clothes

-You definitely don’t want to land in the same clothes you just spent 10 plus hours in.
+You definitely don’t want to land in the same clothes you just spent ten plus hours in.
 Hello BO!
-Airplanes can get very cold so I sometimes also bring a cozy hoodie too so I can be ultra comfy on my long haul flight.
+Airplanes can get very cold so I sometimes also bring a cozy hoodie too so I can be ultra-comfy on my long haul flight.

 Travel pillows- they come in all sort of varieties nowadays, so you have many types to choose from.
 Some people love the inflatable ones as they don’t take as much space but, I don’t find them as comfortable and prefer to use a microfiber one.

 I like to bring a scarf just in case the airline doesn’t provide a blanket.
-A scarf doubles as a blanket that you can cover yourself in to stay warm or just cover your entire head like I do.
+A scarf doubles as a blanket that you can cover yourself in to stay warm or cover your entire head as I do.